-In May 2021, the IASB issued the Amendments to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction.
-The amendments introduce a further exception from the initial recognition exemption.
-Under the amendments, an entity does not apply the initial recognition exemption for transactions that give rise to equal taxable and deductible temporary differences.
-Depending on the applicable tax law, equal taxable and deductible temporary differences may arise on initial recognition of an asset and liability in a transaction that is not a business combination and affects neither accounting nor taxable profit.
+Amendments to IAS 1 Classification of Liabilities as Current or Non-current law, equal taxable and deductible temporary differences may arise on initial recognition of an asset and liability in a transaction that is not a business combination and affects neither accounting nor taxable profit.
 For example, this may arise upon recognition of a lease liability and the corresponding right-of-use asset applying IFRS 16 at the commencement date of a lease.
 The amendments are effective from annual reporting periods beginning on or after 1 January 2023.
 It is expected that the changes will have limited impact on NBE.